 It is vital that students attend school as regularly as possible and therefore regular attendance at school is expected.
 This is important to avoid missing valuable lesson time and falling behind.
 It is clear from research that students who have better attendance make better progress.
 Employers place great emphasis on consistent attendance and good punctuality.

 Students must by law attend school every day and be present for registration at 8.40am (KS3) and 8.50am (KS4).

-Your child must, by law, attend school every day and be present for registration at 8.50am.
-It is vital that your child aims for 100% attendance and that absence should therefore be kept to an absolute minimum.
+It is vital that students aim for 100% attendance.
+All absence therefore should be kept to an absolute minimum.

 Students are placed in bands for their attendance that will include rewards for good attendance and support from the attendance team for poor attendance.
 At Ridgeway High School we consider poor attendance to be below 97%.

 The table below illustrates why we consider anything below 97% to be poor attendance.

 Is 95% attendance good?
 It actually means that a student has still missed nearly ten school days in one year.
 Over five years that would be nearly 50 days — almost an entire school term.
 Research from the Department for Education (DfE) suggests that eight missed school days a year equals a drop of a grade in GCSE achievement.